 Whether you want to be more successful in your school or career, get into shape, or improve your social life, self motivation skills are the difference between THINKING about change and actually MAKING IT HAPPEN.

 motivation skills, I am going to give you step by step instructions for discovering your motivators and values in any given context.
 By learning how to precisely identify what drives you to action, you can more effectively use the many motivation techniques I have written about on this site.

 The information in this section is based on the work of Noam Chomsky, who first identified that HOW you speak about something (your language patterns) reveal a lot more about you -- both conscious and unconscious -- than simply the content of the information shared.

-Roger Bailey built on Noam's work on Transformational Grammar by creating the Language and Behavior (LAB) Profile which is now widely used as a human resource mind tool all over the world.
+Roger Bailey built on Noam's work on Transformational Grammar by creating the Language and Behavior (LAB) Profile which is now widely used all over the world as a human resource mind tool.